Xyresic/MKS21X-FinalProject/README.md

 # MKS21X-FinalProject

 APCS Project <(￣︶￣)↗[GO!] : Calculator
-😄

 Instructions:

-Development Log: 1/4/2019
+Development Log:

-❀Both
-×Kevin
-👌Eric
+🌸Both
+🎲Kevin

+🎋Eric

+ 1/4/2019

- ❀Test.java and Mycharacter.java was created on 1/3/19
+ 🌸Test.java and Mycharacter.java was created on 1/3/19

- ×Order of Operations Completed(add, subtract, multiply and divide)
+ 🎲Order of Operations Completed(add, subtract, multiply and divide)

- ×Mycharacter file was changed into FunOper because it sounds better
+ 🎲Mycharacter file was changed into FunOper because it sounds better

- ❀Base Calculator.java was created on 1/4/19
+ 🌸Base Calculator.java was created on 1/4/19

- 👌Static Numbers added into Calculator(pi, phi, and e)
+ 🎋Static Numbers added into Calculator(pi, phi, and e)